NHSE-NDRS/Cancer-Treatments/README.md

  - **data_preparation.RMD** - This script takes data from the treatment flags table produced by the SQL code and creates .csv files in the correct format for the R Shiny apps to use.
  - **Treatments_demography.R** and **Treatments_geography.R** - These scripts build the R Shiny apps, including the design elements for presenting the demographic and geographic breakdowns, respectively.

+Note: we recomend using a code or text editor such as Visual Studio (VS) Code for editing the CSV files within this repository.
+Useful extensions to use for this purpose within VS Code are 'Edit csv', 'Excel Viewer', and 'Rainbow CSV'.
+This reduces the risk of conflicts caused by unintended additional commas separating values in Microsoft Excel.

 #### License

 The codebase is released under the MIT License.
 This covers both the codebase and any code in the documentation.